ryank4de/Brainfuck-Interpreter/README.md

 # How to use the interpreter
 1. Make a brainfuck program with the '.bf' file extension
-2. Run the interpreter like this 'brainfuck <your program name here>.bf'
+2. Run the interpreter like this 'brainfuck your-program-name-here.bf'
 3. Have fun

 # Credits & Mentions